+This is the most important block of my work from home mom schedule, and when I get the most focused work done.
 School may not be in the cards for your kids yet, but there are lots of creative ways to fill these morning hours for your kids (and get some work time for yourself).
-See our full list of child care ideas here.

-If they don’t consider purchasing Busy Toddler’s Playing Preschool Program to give younger kids structure.
+If your children don’t go to school yet, consider purchasing Busy Toddler’s Playing Preschool Program to give younger kids structure.
 Rely on ABCMouse and Amazon workbooks and preschool busy bags and whatever it takes to keep your kids learning and engaged and busy.

 Related Post: 10 Things Stuck at Home Kids Should Do Every Day